 Proofread, edit, and re-work your response before submission to ensure it is as complete and compelling as possible.
 Even one typo or inaccurate statement can reduce the FDA’s confidence in your ability to provide high-quality products to the market and protect the public, increasing the likelihood that a Warning Letter will be issued and potential escalation to enforcement action.

-- To ensure perfection and objectivity, you may choose to seek the help of third-party experts to conduct an independent assessment of the thoroughness and acceptability of the response prior to submission.
+To ensure perfection and objectivity, you may choose to seek the help of third-party experts to conduct an independent assessment of the thoroughness and acceptability of the response before submission.

 7. Demonstrate corrective action.

-- When outlining corrective actions, it's important to be as specific and detailed as possible.
-Vague or general statements about "improving processes" or "increasing training" are not sufficient.
+When outlining corrective actions, it's important to be as specific and detailed as possible.
+Vague or general statements about "improving processes" or "increasing training" are insufficient.
 Instead, identify the specific steps you plan to take, such as implementing new procedures, hiring additional staff, or providing more training.

-- When developing your action plan, it's important to be realistic about the resources you have available and the timelines for completion.
-Be sure to involve key stakeholders in the process and communicate regularly with the FDA to ensure that they are aware of your progress.
+When developing your action plan, be realistic about the available resources and the timelines for completion.
+Be sure to involve key stakeholders in the process and communicate regularly with the FDA to ensure they know your progress.

 In addition to demonstrating corrective action, it's important to convey a commitment to compliance with FDA regulations and expectations.
 This can include implementing new procedures, policies, and training programs to prevent similar issues from occurring in the future.